-- Aam Kasundi / mango mustard sauce : 2 tbsp
+- 4 tbsp Aam Kasundi / mango mustard sauce

 - Salt to taste

-- Prepare the mustard paste: soak the yellow / white mustard seeds (25 gm) in water for half an hour.
+Prepare the mustard paste: soak yellow and black white mustard seeds (10 gm+15gm) in water for half an hour.
 Drain the water and grind the mustard seeds in mixer with green chillies (3-4 depending upon your taste) to a smooth and creamy paste.
 Add pinch of salt to it and mix well.